 - English 103.
 This is an academic support course for ALD students taking the sheltered academic course described above.
 It helps students to master the course's academic content as well as such skills as taking notes, using the library, studying for examinations and communicating with professors and other students.

-Students who successfully complete Level I receive 12 university credits (the equivalent of three undergraduate classes) that will apply to the student's academic degree, and advance to Level II.
+Students who successfully complete Level I receive 16 university credits (the equivalent of four undergraduate classes) which will apply to the student's academic degree, and advance to Level II.